Xkf0/mpcControlPlusRoad/README.md

 ## Introduction

 This is an MPC (Model Predictive Control)-based control and obstacle avoidance project that utilizes the Eigen and NLopt libraries for matrix calculations and nonlinear optimization.
-The project includes a source file named `main.cpp`, which demonstrates the application of the MPC algorithm in robot path planning and obstacle avoidance.
+The project includes source files, which demonstrates the application of the MPC algorithm in robot control and obstacle avoidance.

 ## Installing Dependencies and Running the Project